Financial Toxicity of Cancer Patients

 If the patient’s doctors don’t have all this information, ask to speak to a billing administrator, social worker or patient navigator.
 Loved ones can call the patient’s insurance company to confirm the details of their coverage.
 Whenever someone cannot provide a clear answer to a financial question, find someone else who can.

-If all these considerations feel overwhelming, reach out to a cancer support group or patient advocacy organization for guidance.
+If all these considerations feel overwhelming, reach out to The Mesothelioma Center’s online support group or patient advocacy organization for guidance.

 After accounting for all the expenses that may be involved in a mesothelioma treatment plan, the next step is to take stock of the resources available to the patient and their caregivers.

-Most Americans rely on health insurance to cover treatment for serious illnesses, but health insurance in the U.S. is a patchwork of individual, group and public options subject to an ever-shifting regulatory landscape.
+Most Americans rely on health insurance to cover treatment for serious illnesses.
+But health insurance in the U.S. is subject to an ever-shifting regulatory landscape.

-The only sure thing is that no American can just trust the financial details of health care to work themselves out — rather, mesothelioma patients and their caregivers must take a hard look at their health insurance coverage and explore what other options are available.
+The only sure thing is that no American can just trust the financial details of health care to work themselves out.
+People must take a look at their health insurance coverage and explore what other options are available.
 This may include Medicare and Medicaid.

-Many cancer patients and caregivers find themselves in a bind because they receive their health insurance through their employer, but they cannot continue working full time during cancer treatment.
+Many people find themselves in a bind because they receive their health insurance through their employer.
+But they cannot continue working full-time during cancer treatment.

-The Family and Medical Leave Act (FMLA) of 1993 may provide one solution, as it ensures many American workers are entitled to 12 weeks of job-protected leave per year.
-Patients and caregivers can use FMLA leave to adjust their working hours or take unpaid time off without losing their health insurance benefits.
+The Family and Medical Leave Act (FMLA) of 1993 may provide one solution.
+It ensures many American workers get 12 weeks of job-protected leave per year.
+Patients and caregivers can use FMLA leave to adjust their working hours.
+Or take unpaid time off without losing their health insurance benefits.

-Tax deductions are another important resource for many cancer patients, especially seniors who already face high health care costs.
-Medical expenses that exceed a certain percentage of a household’s income can be deducted from federal taxes, and caregivers may be able to take advantage of certain tax breaks as well.
+Tax deductions are another important resource for many cancer patients.
+Especially seniors who already face high health-care costs.
+Medical expenses that exceed a certain percentage of a household’s income can be deducted from federal taxes.
+Caregivers may be able to take advantage of certain tax breaks as well.

 When newly diagnosed mesothelioma patients stack their anticipated expenses against their resources, too often the cost of cancer treatment seems an insurmountable obstacle.
 Accumulating medical debt may appear inevitable.
 However, at this point, the financial plan is only halfway finished.